corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/network-map.md

 {{< /table >}}

 {{< warning >}}
-**The Network Map Service cannot be redirected.
+**The Network Map service cannot be redirected.
 Only HTTP OK (response code 200) is supported - any other kind of response codes, including HTTP redirects (for example, response code 301), are NOT supported.**
 {{< /warning >}}